 Are you prepared in case of an emergency?
 Do you have all the necessary tools and appliances for pet care if an injury arises?
-Having a first aid kit handy is highly important because it can have a large impact on your pet’s safety, recovery, and comfort.
-It can also help you feel emotionally secure knowing that you have the proper tools to effectively take care of your pet if an unfortunate event took place.
+Having a first-aid kit handy is highly important because it can have a large impact on your pet’s safety, recovery, and comfort.
+It can also help you feel emotionally secure knowing that you have the proper tools to effectively take care of your pet if an unfortunate event takes place.

 What should be included in a Pet First Aid Kit?

 It’s possible to purchase a premade pet first aid kit that already has all the essentials needed in case of a minor injury, but you can also make your own first aid kit at home.
 There will be a few items that you’ll need to include, which you should be able to purchase online, at the pet store, or at the local pharmacy.